Quick Start Guide

 -

-Release the button.
-Atlas sends your audio to the cloud for transcription, then processes your request as normal.
+Atlas transcribes your audio and processes your request as normal.

 Step 5: Check Your Daily Note

-Section titled “Step 5: Check Your Daily Note”Atlas creates a daily note for each day at daily/YYYY-MM-DD.md.
-You can use it as a journal, a task list, or a place to capture anything that happens during the day.
+Section titled “Step 5: Check Your Daily Note”Atlas creates daily notes at daily/YYYY-MM-DD.md.
+You can use them as a journal, a task list, or a place to capture anything that happens during the day.

 -